pvillaverde/radio_dixital/README.md

 ## 🙋Support & Contributing

 If you want to add any missing feature or report a bug, you [can request ir or report it here][issues-url].
-Also if you are want and know how to do it, go ahead!
+Also if you want and know how to do it, go ahead!
 That's what make the open source community shines, by allowing us to grow and learn from each other creating amazing tools!
 Any contribution you make is **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)